Dictionary » Negative Words » Selfish – Meaning, Definition, Synonyms and Antonyms

 Definition

-Selfish (adjective): lacking consideration for others; concerned chiefly with one’s own personal profit or pleasure.
+Selfish (adjective): lacking consideration for others; concerned chiefly with one’s own personal profit, pleasure, or advantage.

 Etymology

-The word ‘Selfish’ was first recorded in the mid-17th century.
-It is derived from the noun ‘self’ and the suffix ‘-ish,’ which forms adjectives meaning “characteristic of.”
-Thus, ‘selfish’ literally means “characteristic of self,” indicating an excessive focus on oneself.
+The word ‘Selfish’ was first recorded in the mid-17th century (around the 1600s).
+It combines ‘self’ with the suffix ‘-ish,’ which forms adjectives meaning “characteristic of.”
+In other words, ‘selfish’ literally points to an excessive focus on oneself.

 Example Sentences

-• It was selfish of him to take all the credit for the team’s work.
+• It was selfish of him to take all the credit for the team’s work during the presentation.

-• She made a selfish decision that negatively affected everyone involved.
+• She made a selfish decision that affected everyone’s schedule and workload.

-• He acted selfishly by not helping his friend in need.
+• He acted selfishly by not sharing the resources his friend needed to finish the assignment.

 • They accused the politician of selfish motives behind the policy change.